-Influenced by his work in yoga classes, Jafala committed to composing more consistently as part of his musical journey.
+Influenced by his work in yoga classes, Jafala committed to composing more consistently.
 His tunes reflect his studies with, and listening to, various teachers and performers over the years: grooves and percussion from world musician/composer Steve Leicach, vocal improvisation and creation from Bobby McFerrin, layering of texture and lyric writing from Fela Kuti (inventor of Afrobeat), hypnotic multi-part guitar work, mbira and vocals from Thomas Mapfumo (Zimbabwean musician), and the electronics and vocals of Sylvan Esso (electronics and vocal duo.)
 Jafala’s artistic intention is to tell a story through his music, one that moves his audience towards a spiritual journey with interesting and danceable grooves, socially conscious lyrics, “vocalizations”,“invented language”, world instruments and soulful sound design.